NoamBenSason/X-ray-Classifier/README.md

 ## Preparing the project:

 1. Download the project directory to the computer.
+2. Please make sure your python version is 3.9.2.
 2. Create a virtual environment: `virtualenv dpvenv`
 2. Activate the virtual environment:  `source dpvenv/bin/activate.csh`
 3. Install all packages required: `pip install -r requirements.txt`